Sometimes, getting all that camping gear in the car can be a real challenge. Here are 7 camping items designed to save your space.

 A rather fun inflatable chair is this Easy Camp Movie Seat.

 We've been a big fan of the Outwell Collaps range of cookware.
 You can get just about anything that's collapsible, including the kettle and the kitchen sink.

-We’ve been using an Outwell Collaps kitchen sing for a few years now.
-This year they’ve enhanced the design with a wash-up sink/bucket that we’ve found ideal for taking dirty dishes to the wash-up and then bringing them back.
+We've been using an Outwell Collaps kitchen sink for a few years now.
+This year they've enhanced the design with a wash-up sink/bucket that we've found ideal for taking dirty dishes to the wash-up and bringing them back.

 It also has a drainer inside, which we found very useful when we forgot to take a tea towel (oops!).
 But, we could just wash the items up, then leave them stacked in the Collapse Wash-up to drip dry.